Electric scooters may appear inevitable now, with their rapid global adoption, but the true story is quite different.

 The first motorized scooter – 1915

-The Autoped was called a “self-propelled vehicle”, and was the first motorized scooter, produced in Long Island, New York.
-The first unit was produced in 1915, and the last one in 1922.
+The Autoped, known as a “self-propelled vehicle,” was the first motorized scooter, manufactured in Long Island, New York.
+Production began in 1915 and ended in 1922.

 Cushman Auto-Glide – 1936

 Around 1936, the Cushman company attempted to reintroduce motorized scooters.
 With experience in motor production and spare engines on hand, they aimed to reignite the scooter craze with the Cushman Auto-Glide.